February 2025 Industrial market report

 National Industrial Supply Pipeline Trend (Million Sq.
 Ft.)

-Industrial transactions totaled $54.6 billion through the end of November, according to our U.S. industrial market report, with properties trading at an average of $128 per square foot.
-Even with elevated interest rates and growing vacancies, capital remained available to purchase the right property in the right location during 2024.
+Industrial transactions totaled $69.2 billion in 2024, according to our U.S. industrial market report, with properties trading at an average of $129 per square foot.

 West Regional Highlights